daguar/easy-choropleths/GETTING_STARTED.md

 ### Short instructions

-- Create a Google spreadsheet with two columns: `state` and `value`
+- Create a Google spreadsheet with two columns: `state` and `value` ([click here for an example spreadsheet](https://docs.google.com/spreadsheet/ccc?key=0Ah8tYWLqUd7wdE9qV2RHaW1abExwVUtCMVFmZWNQdnc&usp=sharing))
  - For `state`, use full state names camel-cased (example: `North Dakota`, **not** `ND` or `north dakota`)
  - For `value`, the data can be any number